a-muscarello/mentorship_app/README.md

 ### **Collectively:**
 Discussed the project scope and drew up a checklist with tasks to be completed, assigning same tasks and drew up datelines.
 Created a user flow of how the app will work.
-Collaborated on how the final layout.
+Collaborated on how the final layout would look.

 **Ambika:**